 Step 6- DHT or HT will decide on the necessary course of action.
-In the case of a serious incident, an internal suspension can be put in place by the HT.
+In the case of a serious incident, an internal suspension can be put in place and a form completed by the HT.

 If serious behaviour incidents continue, the HT will refer to our Suspension Policy.